Tunisian naval guard kills 3 near synagogue; 10 injured

 In 2002, a truck bombing killed some 20 people at the entrance to the same temple during the annual Jewish pilgrimage.
 Al-Qaida claimed responsibility for that attack, whose victims included German and French tourists as well as Tunisians.

-In 2015, Tunisia saw an attack on the Mediterranean resort of Sousse that killed 38, mostly British tourists.
+In 2015, an attack in Tunisia at the Mediterranean resort of Sousse killed 38, mostly British tourists.
 The Islamic State group claimed that attack, along with attacks that year on the famed Bardo Museum in the capital Tunis and on a bus carrying presidential guards.

 Credit: AP